JoshuaThompson/nightmare-inline-download/README.md

 Defines whether or not all downloads should be ignored.

 ### maxDownloadRequestWait
-Sets the maximum time for the client to anticipate a `.download()` call.
+Sets the maximum time in milliseconds for the client to anticipate a `.download()` call.
 If the call is not made, the download is automatically cancelled.
+Defaults to 5 seconds.

 ### paths.downloads
 Sets the Electron path for where downloads are saved.